Dental Practice Analysis

-Many dentists will tell you dental consulting works.
-If a dental consultant had no worth or benefit he or she could not stand up to harsh economic realities for long.
-A veteran dental coach brings systems and protocols to the table that have been successfully implemented in other practices, but it takes more than a dental dashboard such as Dental Intel to achieve success.
-Top dental consultants talk and network with each other on sites such as Dental Town and many Dental Facebook Groups.
+There is the good, the bad and the ugly of dental practice management, but many dentists will still tell you the probability is your dental consulting will work if you and your consultant are on the same page.
+It stands to reason that if a dental consultant had little value, worth or benefit that consultant could not stand up to harsh economic realities for long.
+A veteran dental consultant is also a "personal coach" who should bring management wisdom based on "in the trenches" experience along with systems and protocols to that have been successfully implemented in other practices.
+Top dental consultants talk and network with each other.
 They pay attention to what systems work and don't across many dental practices.

 New Patient Phone Call

 New Patient Experience and Patient Education

 Daily and Weekly Checklists